-Instead of rehashing the basics or providing some motivational tips to get you off the couch I’m going to show you three ‘behind the camera’ photographs that I took with my iPhone, share the final shot, and talk a bit about how I made each image.
+Instead of rehashing the basics or I’m going to show you three ‘behind the camera’ photographs that I took with my iPhone, share the final shot, and talk a bit about how I made each image.

 Sound good?
 Okay let’s start!

 First Up – A Small Cascade Near Trap Falls in Ashby MA

 As you can see the camera was positioned as close to the water as I could comfortably get it – one wrong move and it’s all over for me and my love of photography.

 So does the fear of putting my camera in the drink stop me from attempting to grab a photograph?
 Not in the least!

 This shot was something I saw from 100 yards up the bank of the river.
 I noticed the cascade and knew that it’d be the perfect place to set up my D7000 and Tokina 11-16mm, but how was I going to get into the middle of the river?

 As I got closer to the scene I noticed that there were a few wet stones no larger than an iPad leading out into the middle of the river – right where I wanted to be.
 All I needed was a little balance and some luck and both my camera and I would make it back to the shore dry and one ‘keeper’ richer.